 7. Every attempt is made at tagging all companies in social media.
 Many small businesses do not have an easily verifiable Facebook or Instagram handle unless your post is paid media we will make a single attempt to find companies to tag.

-8. Depending on time or space allotments, or tagging limitations, sometimes only the photographer and or location will be tagged in social media and/or the person who submitted for publication.
+8. Depending on time or space allotments, or tagging limitations, sometimes only the photographer and or location will be tagged in social media and/or the person responsible for the primary content of the image [florist for flowers, gown designer for gown, etc.] who submitted for publication.
+Please note we do not credit or tag models.

 9. You do not have to say "Thank You" to us for publishing you at no charge, but it will certainly be in your favor in the future when we are going through our hundreds of monthly submission requests to get published and exposure via our 5 media channels.